 The Department of Plant Sciences offers an M.S.
 Degree in Plant Sciences and offers a Ph.D. in collaboration with soil science faculty in the Department of Biosystems Engineering and Soil Science, and Entomology and Plant Patholog faculty.
 Graduate studies and research opportunities in organic and sustainable crop production are available.

 The MSRS integrates a variety of disciplines including agriculture, physical science, environmental design, engineering, and business.
 The John T. Lyle Center researches and demonstrates regenerative strategies such as energy production technology, organic agriculture, ecological restoration, and sustainable community development.

-The Graduate Program in Sustainable Agriculture (GPSA) and the Iowa State University Department of Community and Regional Planning offer a dual degree program leading to the Master of Science degree in sustainable agriculture and the Master of Community and Regional Planning degree.
+The Graduate Program in Sustainable Agriculture (GPSA) and the Iowa State University Department of Community and Regional Planning offer a double degree program leading to the Master of Science degree in Sustainable Agriculture and the Master of Community and Regional Planning degree.

 The program focuses on sustainable agriculture and food systems and "is designed to prepare graduate-level students for advanced studies while integrating the framework of sustainable practices."